 Yields are always low at Chateau Clos de Sarpe.
 On average, they are often close to 25 hectoliters per hectare.
-In some of the top vintages, for example, 2010, the yields are only 15 hectoliters per hectare!
-All vineyard management techniques use biodynamic farming principals.
-However, they chose not be certified.
+In some of the top vintages, for example, in 2010, the yields are only 15 hectoliters per hectare!
+All vineyard management techniques use biodynamic farming principles.
+However, they chose not to be certified.

-To produce the wine of Chateau Clos de Sarpe, after a 5 day cold soak, vinification takes place in a combination of oak tanks and traditional, cement vats.
-Malolactic fermentation takes place in barrel.
+To produce the wine of Chateau Clos de Sarpe, after a 5-day cold soak, vinification takes place in a combination of oak tanks and traditional, cement vats.
+Malolactic fermentation takes place in barrels.

 Chateau Clos de Sarpe is aged in 100% new, French oak barrels for 16 to 18 months before bottling.
 For the first 6 months of the barrel aging process, the wine is aged on its lees.